PillarTechnology/word-search-kata/README.md

 Given a text file consisting of a list of words, and a series of rows of single-character lists representing the word search grid, this program should search for the words in the grid and return a set of x,y coordinates for each word found.

-The point of this kata to to provide a larger than trivial exercise that can be used to practice TDD.
+The point of this kata is to provide a larger than trivial exercise that can be used to practice TDD.
 A significant portion of the effort will be in determining what tests should be written and, more importantly, written next.

 ## Input ##